pankajjangid/Portfolio/README.md

 Our objective is to provide an efficient housekeeping service to a satisfactory standard.
 Please Visit our website for more details: https://www.voilasg.com

-#### Tools & Technolgies : Android Studio,Kotlin,RxJava / RxAndroid,Google Maps,Retrofit,MVP,XML,
+#### Tools & technologies : Android Studio,Kotlin,RxJava / RxAndroid,Google Maps,Retrofit,MVP,XML,

 #### Key Responsibility:
 - Creating android application from the scratch.